povils/phpmnd/README.md

 The ``--include-numeric-string`` option forces numeric strings such as "1234" to also be treated as a number.

-The ``--non-zero-exit-on-violation`` option will return a non zero exit code, when there are any magic numbers in your codebase.

 The ``--progress`` option will display a progress bar.

 The ``--strings`` option will include strings literal search in code analysis.